maarten-pennings/CCS811/README.md

      ```
  - It is normal that early measurements do not provide data yet; the internal gas library needs some data points to startup.

- - At the time of writing this application, `application version: 2000` is available on the ams.com website.
+ - At the time of developing this github project, `application version: 2000` is available on the ams.com website.
    You might still have version 1100.
 To flash version 2000, you need the [CCS811 eval kit](https://ams.com/ccs811evalkit).
-   As an alternative, you could try my [flash example](examples/ccs811flash) - on your own risk.
+   As an alternative, you could try my [flash example](examples/ccs811flash) - at your own risk.

 (end of doc)